GeetaThakur/Hello-World/README.md

 # Hello-World
-A beginner's leaner repository
+A beginner's leaner repository.
-Looking forward to exploring Git
+Looking forward to exploring Git!